ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

     4. Or you can think the problem in this way: for a node in a tree, if you know the answer of its children, can you calculate the answer of the node?
 If the answer is yes, solving the problem recursively from bottom up might be a good way.

 * To understand if a code is "Top-down" or "Bottom-Up" check the code.
 Imagine the call stack.

+* If we are traversing only a node at a time (either going left of a node or right of a node) and top-down approach is used to solve the problem.
+We can reduce the space complexity to O(1) by using tail-call optimization.
+[Example: Lowest Common Ancestor of a Binary Search Tree.](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree/solution/)

 * Balanced Tree Assumption On Interviews